A Perfectly Personal Red Rock Retreat

 The careful attention to the home’s surroundings continues to the interiors, with ample glass in every room ensuring a red rock vantage point from any angle.
 Upon entering the home, one's attention is drawn directly into the view and the majesty of the extraordinary rock formations.

-A large panty and built-in storage spaces throughout the home create uncluttered surfaces and a minimal, midcentury modern-informed style.
+A large pantry and built-in storage spaces throughout the home create uncluttered surfaces and a minimal, midcentury modern-informed style.

 Floating shelves in the kitchen display the homeowners’ favorite pieces—a theme present in every room.